Wootrade (WOO) Reaches Market Cap of $356.96 Million

-Wootrade (CURRENCY:WOO) traded flat against the US dollar during the 24 hour period ending at 22:00 PM Eastern on February 20th.
-One Wootrade coin can now be bought for $0.73 or 0.00001460 BTC on cryptocurrency exchanges.
-Wootrade has a market capitalization of $356.96 million and approximately $45.82 million worth of Wootrade was traded on exchanges in the last 24 hours.
-In the last week, Wootrade has traded flat against the US dollar.
+Wootrade (CURRENCY:WOO) traded flat against the dollar during the 1 day period ending at 12:00 PM E.T. on February 27th.
+Wootrade has a market capitalization of $356.96 million and approximately $45.82 million worth of Wootrade was traded on exchanges in the last day.
+Over the last week, Wootrade has traded flat against the dollar.
+One Wootrade coin can now be purchased for about $0.73 or 0.00001460 BTC on popular exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.